staketechnologies/moonbeam_truffle_plugin/README.md

-# Moonbeam Truffle Plugin
+# Plasm Truffle Plugin

-This is meant to be used with the Moonbeam Truffle box: https://github.com/PureStake/moonbeam-truffle-box.git
+This is meant to be used with the Plasm Truffle box: https://github.com/PureStake/moonbeam-truffle-box.git

 The plugin is used to get you started with a local standalone Moonbeam node quickly, the following commands are available: